West Auckland flood recovery progress West Auckland flood recovery progress

 Mountain Road

 We have also been investigating the drainage system along this section of Mountain Road.
 A large amount of existing drainage was due for an upgrade.
 We’ve made great progress upgrading it.
-Much of the existing infrastructure was due for renewal, and we’re now approaching the final stages of our drainage programme.
+Much of the existing infrastructure was due for renewal.
+In 2026 there are a few more items to be addressed, but these will be done without full road closure.

 Ngaio Road, Waima